splunk/splunk-connect-for-syslog/docs/faq.md

 A: SC4S is a distributed architecture.
 SC4S instances should be deployed in the same VLAN as the source devices.
 This means that each SC4S instance will only see a subset of the total syslog traffic in a large deployment.
 Even in a deployment of 100 terabytes or greater, the individual SC4S instances will see loads in gigabytes per day rather than terabytes per day.

 **Q: SC4S is being blocked by `fapolicyd`, how do I fix that?**

-Create a rule that allows running SC4S in `fapolicyd` configuration:
+A: Create a rule that allows running SC4S in `fapolicyd` configuration:

 * Create the file `/etc/fapolicyd/rules.d/15-sc4s.rules`.
 * Edit the file to add: `allow perm=open exe=/ : dir=/usr/lib64/ all trust=1`.
 * Run `fagenrules --load` to load the new rule.